The Only Medicine that Works

 Yesterday, my mother drank a poison and now she isn’t here.
 I feel a certain poison inside me when I think about it.
 Grief, of course, regret for nothing in particular, certain dark feelings that are too personal to name.
 But I feel medicine too.
 What might that medicine be?
 Well, it’s the only medicine that works.
 To have stared death in the face, such a strange death, for someone I loved so much, and to emerge on the other side, remembering, feeling, almost nothing but love.

-Josho Ino is a pen name for Tom Williamson.
-He is an author and poet who seeks to explore the limits of consciousness through fiction.
+Tom Williamson is an author and poet who seeks to explore the limits of consciousness through fiction.
 He is the founder of the Plant Medicine Foundation and the publisher of the Plant Medicine Journal.